nitishk879/laravel-payzone-payment-gateway/README.md

 # laravel-payzone-payment-gateway

-I'm developing a Payzone [Take Payments] payment gateway for my ecommorce website with laravel 7+.
+I'm developing a Payzone [Take Payments] payment gateway for my ecommorce website with laravel 6 and 7.
 This is just initial stage of development of this package.
-You also can share your view or can develop it a little bit more.
-I'm not sure how all this work correctly.
-I'm new to the laravel.
+You also can share your view or can develop it more.
+I'm new to laravel, so, I'm not sure how make exact package like this one.